Can You Use Regular Coffee in a Moka Pot for a Perfect Brew?

 Specialty Coffee: A Better Choice For Moka Pot Brewing

-Specialty coffee is worth the investment in brewing with a Moka pot.
+Specialty coffee is worth the investment in brewing with a Moka Pot.

 While regular coffee can be used, specialty coffee has distinct advantages that could enhance your overall experience.